The Bnai Zion Medical Center, Haifa

 Funds are needed to build a new protected underground emergency department in the

 Bnai Zion Medical Center in Haifa, Israel.
-100% of all designated gifts will be transferred to the hospital.

 The Bnai Zion Medical Center is a leading urban hospital that serves the communities of northern Israel, providing compassionate care without regard to one's ethnicity, religion or economic background.
 More than 64,000 visits are made annually to its emergency department, where all patients, including citizens injured in terror attacks, have received exceptional treatment.
 The Medical Center was the frontline hospital during the Second Lebanon War of 2006.